emmarklein/RNAseq_pipeline/README.md

 ## Filtering (Optional)

-Let's filter out the reads that are not meeting our quality threshold.
+Let's filter out the reads that are not meeting our quality threshold (q flag).
+Also, add -h to keep the header!!

 ```
 module load samtools
-samtools view -q 30 /your/path/SRR8615934_Aligned.out.sam > SRR8615934_filtered.sam
+samtools view -h -q 30 /your/path/SRR8615934_Aligned.out.sam > SRR8615934_filtered.sam
 ```
 Awesome!
 We can do a LOT with this information.
 For now, let's try making wiggle tracks to visualize the data.